Learning Dynamics of Meta-Learning in Small Model Pretraining: Learning Dynamics

-\paragraph{Evidence of representation collapse and reorganization.} To understand how MAML alters internal representations, we track \textit{proportional effective rank} (PER), a structure-sensitive metric during training applied to both weights and gradients in the attention layers (Figure~\ref{fig:per-er}).
 Following \citet{roy2007effective} and \citet{martinez2024}, effective rank measures the entropy of the singular value spectrum of a matrix, while PER normalizes this by the total dimensionality: where $p_i = \frac{\sigma_i}{\sum_j \sigma_j}$.
 PER captures the extent to which the model’s representations or updates span a full-dimensional space; a decline in PER indicates compression or structural specialization.

-Across all MAML-pretrained models, a decline in PER over training is observed, indicating that attention representations become progressively lower-rank.
-But in the \texttt{large} model, this collapse is not smooth.
-Instead, there is an abrupt, synchronized drop in both PER and Paloma perplexity at roughly step 3000, which follows an earlier rise in perplexity, and yields a “double descent" \cite{belkin2019reconciling} shape (Figure~\ref{fig:trainloss}).
-This kind of dynamic-initial generalization, degradation, and then sharp re-convergence-mirrors phenomena seen in grokking and mechanistic phase change literature \citep{nanda2023progress, power2022grokking}.

-We interpret this behavior as a representational phase transition: the model initially fits the objective using diffuse, high-dimensional representations, which are later compressed into task-specialized, low-rank structures.
+We interpret this behavior as a \textbf{representational phase transition}: the model initially fits the objective using diffuse, high-dimensional representations, which are later compressed into task-specialized, low-rank structures.
 The descent in PER lags behind the initial perplexity gains, and only after this drop does the second descent in Paloma begin.
 There is no strong evidence of a comparable phase transition in the vanilla models.
 While the \texttt{large} and \texttt{medium} variants show mild inflection points in loss and perplexity around step 3000, these are gradual and lack the coordinated sharpness seen in the MAML-trained models.

 This suggests that MAML’s bilevel updates and episodic task pressure may help reorganize the optimization landscape to favor discrete qualitative shifts in representation.
 As explored in \citet{olsson2022context, wang2024loss, hoogland2024developmental}, model training often proceeds in qualitatively distinct stages: from brute-force fitting, to intermediate rule memorization, to compressed algorithmic abstraction.
 The drop in PER may signal such a transition---from early diffuse representations to compressed heads tuned to solve the repeated structure of SMLMT episodes.
 This representational transition is also reflected in the model’s adaptation performance.
 Around the same step where PER and Paloma perplexity undergo a sharp drop (step $\sim$3000), both support and query accuracies rise abruptly (see Figure~\ref{fig:meta}).
 Prior to this point, query accuracy remains relatively flat, indicating that the model struggles to generalize from support to query examples.
 But after the phase transition, the model rapidly learns to extrapolate, with query accuracy climbing from near random to over 0.5.